 Be it a website design project for a client or your own business website built on Genesis, the Divi builder helps you in taking it to the next level with great ease.
 You will end up being more productive with all your focus on designing and developing the site without having to touch the code for most basic things like showcasing portfolio, adding contact form, integrating opt-in form, showing the posts from specific categories, video / audio integration and so on.

-I was pretty excited to try Divi builder with Lander Genesis child themes — Femme Flora and Captivate.
+I was pretty excited to try Divi builder with Lander Genesis child themes — Femme Flora: Feminine WordPress theme and Captivate: A WordPress Landing Page theme.
 And this is how the Divi builder fares with Femme Flora and Captivate:

 Landing Page in Femme Flora built with the Divi Builder